fpgadeveloper/ethernet-fmc-axi-eth/docs/source/updating.rst

 ===============

 1. Download and install the Vivado release that you intend to use.
-2. Download and install the latest board files for the target platform (if required).

-   * AC701 board files are built into Vivado
+2. If you are using one of the following boards, you will have to download and install the latest board files for that target platform.
+Other boards are already built into Vivado and require no extra installation.
-   * KC705 board files are built into Vivado
-   * KCU105 board files are built into Vivado

    * MicroZed board files can be downloaded `here <https://github.com/Avnet/bdf>`_
    * PicoZed board files can be downloaded `here <https://github.com/Avnet/bdf>`_
    * UltraZed EV board files can be downloaded `here <https://github.com/Avnet/bdf>`_
-   * VC707 board files are built into Vivado
-   * VC709 board files are built into Vivado
-   * VCU108 board files are built into Vivado
-   * VCU118 board files are built into Vivado
-   * ZC702 board files are built into Vivado
-   * ZC706 board files are built into Vivado
-   * ZCU102 board files are built into Vivado
-   * ZedBoard board files are built into Vivado

 3. In a text editor, open the ``Vivado/build-<target>.bat`` file for the design that you wish to update, and perform the following changes: